 Vegetables play an important role in food and nutrition conservation.
 Green leafy vegetables, in particular, are known as a high-quality source of vitamins, minerals, and phenolic compounds.
 Leafy vegetables have higher levels of mineral nutrients like iron and calcium than staple foods like grains.
-Leafy vegetables are among the most potent herbal assets and the only available sources of folic acid, this paper examines the nutritional and anti-nutritional properties of some common green leafy vegetables.
+Leafy vegetables are among the most potent herbal assets and the only available sources of folic acid, this paper examines the nutritional and anti-nutritional properties of some common green leafy vegetables, which are significantly higher in Moringa oleifera plant leaves than in other leafy and non-leafy vegetables.
 There are several different forms and compositions of nutritional and anti-nutritional factors in edible leafy vegetable plants.
-Anti-nutritional elements are chemical compounds found in plant tissues that prevent humans from absorbing nutrients.
+Antinutritional elements are chemical compounds found in plant tissues that prevent humans from absorbing nutrients.
 Their results can be direct or indirect and they can vary from mild reactions to death.
 Antinutrients such as nitrates, phytates, tannins, oxalates, and cyanogenic glycosides have been linked to several health problems.
 Anti-nutritional factors can be minimized using one-of-a-kind processing techniques such as boiling and blanching.
-The various analytical methods for the willpower of the various dietary and anti-nutritional factors in a few green leafy vegetables were also briefly discussed below.
+The various analytical methods for the willpower of the various dietary and antinutritional factors in a few green leafy vegetables were also briefly discussed below.